CodingWithDuckii/AetherOS/README.md

 7. After installation, reopen Discord.
 8. Head to **Settings → Vencord**.
 If you can see a new **Vencord** tab, it means success!

-> ⚠️ **Troubleshooting:** If the Vencord tab does not appear, try restarting Discord or look for tutorials online.
+> ⚠️ **Troubleshooting:** If the Vencord tab does not appear, try restarting Discord or looking for tutorials online.
 (Tip: NTTS tutorials recommended.)

 ---